randell/commit-tools/README.md

 ## Dependencies

 - Acquia Cloud hosting directory structure
+- Git is initialised

 ## Install

-- Copy `pre-commit` into `.git/hooks`
-- Copy `pre-commit-hooks` directory into `.git/hooks`
-- Perform a commit or run `./.git/hooks/pre-commit`

-When the initial commit is run it will validate the project and fetch any missing files that it requires to run.
+- Add `setup` to your project
+- Run `./setup`

 ## Project

-The tool is written in a way that will validate installation prior to committing.
-New developers on a project will have the prerequisites met when they perform their first commit.
+When sharing a project around, developers will need to run `./setup` prior to starting work.
+This will ensure that all `pre-commit` hooks are available.

 ## Notes